kunhwiko/concepts/systems/networks.md

 host name (www.github.com) --(DNS)--> IP Address --(ARP)--> MAC address

 Processes of Discovery
-   1) Host begins only knowing its source MAC address
+   Step 1) Host begins only knowing its source MAC address.
-   2) Must discover its source IP address (DHCP)
+   Step 2) Must discover its source IP address via DHCP.
-   3) Must discover the destination's IP address (DNS)
+   Step 3) Must discover the destination's IP address via DNS.
-   4) Longest prefix match on the IP to determine if the message should go to a router or a local machine
+   Step 4) Longest prefix match on the IP to determine if the message should go to a router or a local machine.
-   5) Move to a router (another L2 network) or a local machine (current L2 network) (ARP)
+   Step 5) Move to a router (another L2 network) or a local machine (current L2 network) via ARP.

 IP address
-   - determines "where" the machine is
+   a) Determines "where" the machine is.
-   - IP addresses can vary based on location
+   b) IP addresses can vary based on location.
-   - IP addresses will efficiently narrow down from L3 to the correct L2 network, where computers can then be located through MAC addresses
+   c) IP addresses will efficiently narrow down from L3 to the correct L2 network, where computers can then be located through MAC addresses.

 MAC address
-   - physical unique address of a machine
+   a) Physical unique address of a machine.
-   - useful for local communications
+   b) Useful for local communications.
-   - determines "who" the machine is
+   c) Determines "who" the machine is.
-   - difficult for the entire Internet to keep track of where all MAC addresses are
+   d) Difficult for the entire Internet to keep track of where all MAC addresses are.

+DNS Server
-DNS Server: phonebook for finding the IP addresses of sites, DNS servers are replicated for availability, and caches popular addresses
+   a) Phonebook for finding the IP addresses of sites, DNS servers are replicated for availability, and caches popular addresses.

-DHCP Server:
+DHCP Server
-   - host broadcasts a DHCP discovery network, DHCP servers respond with an offer response, host sends a request message specifying the DHCP it wants
+   a) Host broadcasts a DHCP discovery ping --> DHCP servers respond with an offer response --> host sends a request message specifying the DHCP server it will use.
-   - DHCP helps a machine learn its own IP address, IP addresses of local DNS servers, gateway routers, and prefix length
+   b) DHCP helps a machine learn its own IP address, IP addresses of local DNS servers, gateway routers, and prefix length.

+ARP Table
-ARP Table: table used to translate IP addresses into MAC addresses
+   a) Table used to translate IP addresses into MAC addresses.
 ```

 ##### Transport Layer